 National AMCs compete for business from a large and diverse group of lenders, servicers, investors and GSEs.
 This broad experience results in deep regulatory expertise (both state and federal), economies of scale and constant competitive innovation.
 Want to know the right questions to ask when evaluating an AMC?
 Download our guide.

-- AMCs Offer Comprehensive Compliance Oversight
+- Comprehensive Compliance Oversight

-- A Fine-Tuned Quality Control (QC) Process
+- Fine-Tuned Quality Control (QC) Processes

-- A Dedication to Responsiveness
+- Dedicated to Responsiveness

-AMCs are built around responsiveness.
+AMCs and in-house appraisers are built around responsiveness.
 Without it, they will lose business to competitors who can offer better service.
-An experienced AMC will have dedicated resources on your account, capable of chasing down information on an appraisal, helping the appraiser with any questions and keeping you updated on the status of the appraisal.
+An experienced team in either setup will have dedicated resources on your account, capable of chasing down information on an appraisal, helping the appraiser with any questions and keeping you updated on the status of the appraisal.

-- An Adherence to Top-Notch Technology
+- Adheres to Top-Notch Technology

 All of the above doesn’t mean a thing if an AMC doesn’t have coverage in your area and/or won’t recruit to satisfy your needs.
 Make sure they do by asking to review their coverage, capacity and appraiser recruiting and onboarding processes.